 About ACI EUROPE

 ACI EUROPE is the European region of Airports Council International (ACI), the only worldwide professional association of airport operators.
-Based in Brussels, Belgium, ACI EUROPE represents 500 airports in 45 European countries.
-Its members facilitate over 90% of commercial air traffic in Europe: 2 billion passengers, 20 million tonnes of freight and 23.7 million aircraft movements in 2019.
+Based in Brussels, Belgium, ACI EUROPE represents over 500 airports in 46 European countries.
+Their members facilitate over 90% of commercial air traffic in Europe: 2.5 billion passengers, 20.7 million tonnes of freight and 25.7 million aircraft movements in 2019.
 In response to the Climate Emergency, in June 2019 ACI EUROPE's members committed to achieve Net Zero carbon emissions for operations under their control by 2050, without offsetting. www.aci-europe.org

 About ACI ASIA-PACIFIC

-ACI Asia-Pacific, one of the five regions of the Airports Council International (ACI), is based in Hong Kong and represents 110 members operating 589 airports in 49 countries/ territories in Asia-Pacific and the Middle-East.
-In 2017, ACI Asia-Pacific airports have handled 3.4 billion passengers and 56.3 million tonnes of cargo. www.aci-asiapac.aero
+ACI Asia-Pacific, one of the five regions of the Airports Council International (ACI), is based in Hong Kong and represents 114 members operating 603 airports in 49 countries/ territories in Asia-Pacific and the Middle-East.
+In 2019, ACI Asia-Pacific airports handled 3.8 billion passengers and 55.8 million tonnes of cargo. www.aci-asiapac.aero

 About ACI AFRICA